ABZ-Aaron/DataEngineerZoomCamp/week_2_data_ingestion/README.md

 [source](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_2_data_ingestion/airflow/2_concepts.md)

 * `Web Server` - GUI to inspect, trigger and debug behaviour of DAGS.
 Available at http://localhost:8080.

+    The home page of the web server shows us a list of DAGs.
+The DAGs properties can be seen here (where the source file resides, tags, descriptions, and so on).
+The DAGs can also easily be paused here, which will then ignore any schedules you may have set.
+You can see the names of the DAGs, the schedule that they run on (in [CRON](https://crontab.guru/#5_4_8_*_*) format), the owner of the DAG, recent tasks, a timestamp of the last run of the DAG, summary of previous DAGs run, and so on.

+    You can also view the DAG as a graph, after going to the DAG detail page.
+We can also view the code behind the DAG here as well.

 * `Scheduler` - Responsible for scheduling jobs.

+    This constantly monitors DAGs and taks and running any that are scheduled to run and have had their dependencies met.

 * `Worker` - Executes the tasks given by scheduler.
 * `MetaData Database` - Backend to Airflow.
 Used by scheduler and executeor and webserver to store data.

+    This contains all the metadata related to the execution history of each task and DAG as well as airflow configuration.
+I believe the default in SQLite, but can easily be configured to PostgreSQL or some other database system.
+The database is created when we initialise using `airflow-init`.
+Information in this database includes task history.

 * `redis` - Forwards messages from scheduler to worker
 * `flower`- Flower app for monitoring the environment.
 Available at http://localhost:5555.
 * `airflow-inti` - Initialises service